RobertBouillon/Supergene/Spin.Supergene/System/Disposer.md

 1. Ensure that Dispose logic is only called once.
 2. Provide utility methods to assert that the object is not disposed when being used
 3. Provide a common interface for disposing managed vs. unmanaged resources
+4. Provide an inheritable interface that is clean about when to dispose managed vs. unmanaged resources

 # How to Use